asbjornenge/objkt-collection-manager/README.md

 I am available to build such things.
 Please [reach out](https://twitter.com/asbjornenge). :wave:

-If you use this software, remember to donate some XTZ to tz1UZZnrre9H7KzAufFVm7ubuJh5cCfjGwam so I can afford some salt in my wounds.
+If you use this software, donate some XTZ :point_right: tz1UZZnrre9H7KzAufFVm7ubuJh5cCfjGwam so I can afford some salt in my wounds.

 ## Setup